 Write clearly and concisely:

-- What your organization does
+- What your organization does?

-- What background your company has
+- What background your company has?

-- What your goals are and why
+- What are your goals?

-- What tasks should design solve?
+- What tasks should the design solve?
+Describe the deliverables.

 - Who are the competitors and what differentiates your product from them?